YeongHyeon/YeongHyeon.github.io/_posts/2024-02-18-travel_europe_jungfraujoch.md

 		<img src="/images/2024-02_Europe/240218_Jungfraujoch/IMG_6704.jpeg" width="300">
 		<img src="/images/2024-02_Europe/240218_Jungfraujoch/IMG_6709.jpeg" width="300">
 	</p>
 	<figcaption>By deeply impression from landscape of Jungfraujoch, so I immediately made plans to climb the nearest peak, First.
-First is located in Grindelwald.</figcaption>
+First is located in Grindelwald.
+The chairs in Grindelwald's restaurant were covered with fur.
+It looks like soft.</figcaption>
 </figure>
 <br>